 Brian Solis, The State of Digital Transformation I Altimeter

-In this two-part article, we interviewed Rob Willcock, President, Americas at Orange Business Services in Atlanta.
-He was previously the Managing Director and Head of UK and Ireland at Orange Business Services and has an extensive background in transformational and complex customer programs.
+In this two-part article, we interviewed Rob Willcock, President, Americas at Orange Business in Atlanta.
+He was previously the Managing Director and Head of UK and Ireland at Orange Business and has an extensive background in transformational and complex customer programs.

 Digital transformation evolves transversally throughout the globe but has distinct business strategies and approaches on each continent.
 Rob provided us with a closer look at his customer front-line insights in the Americas.

 Question: You work closely with Orange Business clientele and also recently had an opportunity to attend the Orange annual customer conferences Hello!Americas in Chicago, U.S. and Mendoza, Argentina.
 Would you share your thoughts about the challenges and opportunities that digital transformation is bringing to enterprises?